Renovating Schools in Armenia

 In 1986 the Armenian Educational Foundation Chair of Modern Armenian History was established at the University of California, Los Angeles, (UCLA) with a half a million dollars collected from the AEF board members, general membership, and friends.

 Granting over 250 scholarships in Armenia, Artsakh, Javakhk, Lebanon and United States.

 Renovation after Disasters

-The devastating earthquake that struck Armenia in December 1988 created opportunity for AEF into action to renovate schools in Armenia.
-Since that date the AEF has renovated over 180 schools in Armenia, Artsakh and Javakhk
+The devastating earthquake that struck Armenia in December 1988 created a unique opportunity for AEF, which took action to renovate damaged schools in Armenia.
+Since that date the AEF has renovated about 200 schools in Armenia, Artsakh and Javakhk.

 University Computer Programs Degree

-Financed Computer Information Systems Degree programs in Artskah State University
+Financed 4-year Computer Information Systems Bachelor’s Degree in Artskah State University.

-Since 1994 over 1700 scholarships has been given to the students in universities in Armenia.
+Since 1994 over 1700 scholarships have been awarded to the students in universities in Armenia and Artsakh.